UptickNetwork/Uptick-KB/WHITEPAPER_Ecosystem_Development_EN.md

 Traditional platforms moderate content, often leading to demonetization or removal without clear reasons.
 Web3 platforms reduce censorship risks by eliminating centralized control.
 Distributed content storage enhances resilience, protecting creators from takedowns and safeguarding freedom of expression.

-Uptick decentralizes content storage using off-chain decentralized networks and supports dynamic NFT standards that enable creators to update metadata or access rights, such as time-gating content or adjusting licensing terms
+Uptick decentralizes content storage using off-chain decentralized networks and supports dynamic NFT standards that enable creators to update metadata or access rights, such as time-gating content or adjusting licensing terms.

 **Community Building and Direct Engagement**&#x20;